apmckinlay/natureapp/plants/wildberg.md

 ---
 Wild Bergamot are a member of the Mint family.
 Their pinkish-lavender **flowers** look like ragged pompoms at the top of 2-5 ft stems.
 They flower from **June** to **September** in dryer areas, on waste lands, and woodland borders throughout most of the United States and Canada.

 Wild Bergamot send up multiple leafy **stems** in a tight cluster, giving the plants a bushy appearance.
-The stems are square and the gray-green.
-Hairy **leaves** have jagged edges and are 1-3 in long.
+The stems are square and gray-green.
+The hairy **leaves** have jagged edges and are 1-3 in long.

 Wild Bergamot are a favorite of bees and butterflies, but herbivores usually avoid them as the oregano-mint flavored leaves can cause indigestion.